 The uncomfortable reality of Derrick Rose's comeback

-Derrick Rose, pictured during his 2011 MVP year, was accused of sexual assault in 2016, complicating the reaction to his seemingly heroic comeback story.Image By: Courtesty of Creative Commons
+Derrick Rose, pictured during his 2011 MVP year, was accused of sexual assault in 2016, complicating the reaction to his seemingly heroic comeback story.Image By: Picasa and Courtesty of Creative Commons

 Last week, I watched in awe as Derrick Rose dropped a career-high 50 points against the defensively-minded Utah Jazz.
 His quick changes of direction, and gymnastic body contortion reminded me, along with basketball fans everywhere, of the old DRose.
 The youngest MVP in NBA history back in 2011, Rose faced tremendous adversity in the subsequent years, undergoing three significant knee surgeries that saw his status in the league plummet from the face of the Bulls’ franchise to an oft-injured journeyman now playing for the Minnesota Timberwolves.

 Rose, overcome with emotion, cried following this performance, as Timberwolves players and fans stayed after to show their support.
 As I scrolled through Twitter, I saw tweets from current and former players, media outlets, and fans unified in their support of the forgotten superstar.
 The heartwarming feeling was ubiquitous and palpable, even through my timeline.

 However, one tweet stood out from the rest.
 The tweet, by @sreekyshooter, brought to light the recent rape allegation against Rose.
 My heart, racing with positivity and sheer joy, skipped a beat.
 How could I have forgotten about this?
 With the #MeToo movement still prominently on display — as evident by the Kavanaugh confirmation hearing — how could this not be at the forefront of my mind?